2025 - 2026 Work Plan

 Each team will decide its practice schedule.
 Practices are expected to be held at least weekly through the end of the competition season in February 2025.
 Teams may schedule additional practices at any time at the discretion of the team coach and parents.

 All practice sessions for IQ teams will be held at the middle school in rooms A127 and A125 (typically) from 6 PM to 8 PM on a weekday that is most convenient to everyone.
 Middle and High School teams will meet in the Robotics Room (room J839) in the High School.
 Attendance at all team practices held before September will be optional, but students will be required to notify their team coach in advance whenever they are unable to attend.
 Beginning in September, attendance at all practices is mandatory.
-Students absent from school because of illness on the day of the scheduled practice will be excused from attending practice.
+Only students absent from school because of illness on the day of the scheduled practice will be excused from attending practice.

 Students will receive instructions on planning, designing, building, programming, testing, operating, and documenting robots.